 The idea is that Teslas will collect data as they travel, improving the integrated self-driving mode even when it isn't switched on.

-Elon Musk reckons you'll be able to from the other side of the country by 2018 and Tesla to prove it.
+Elon Musk reckons you'll be able to summon your car from the other side of the country by 2018 and Tesla has the demo videos to prove it.
 If the electric motor doesn't tempt you into a purchase, then maybe the autonomous driving technology will.

 Tesla's current models